Category Archives: Kuwait Royals

 The Emir of Kuwait is nominated by a family council headed by prominent members of the family.
 The Crown Prince of Kuwait is also nominated by the family council and must be a senior member of the House of Al-Sabah.
 Both the Emir and the Crown Prince must be approved by the Kuwaiti parliament.

-Mishal Al-Ahmad Al-Jaber Al-Sabah, Emir of Kuwait was born in 1940 in Kuwait.
+Mishal Al-Ahmad Al-Jaber Al-Sabah, Emir of Kuwait was born on September 27, 1940 in Kuwait.
 He is the son of Ahmad Al-Jaber Al-Sabah, 10th Ruler of Kuwait from 1944 – 1950, and Maryam Marit Al-Huwaila.
 Mishal’s father had ten wives and 24 children.

 Mishal has two full sisters: Sheikha Mashael Al-Ahmad Al-Sabah and Sheikha Amthal Al-Ahmad Al-Sabah.
 His prominent half-siblings include: